-CSC 134 C++ Programming
+CSC 134 C++ Programming 2 3 3

 Prerequisites: Take one set:

-Set 1: CIS 115
+Set 1: CIS 1 15

-Set 2: MAT 271 and EGR 150
+Set 2: MAT 2 271 and EGR 150

+Corequisites : None

-This course introduces computer programming using the C++ programming language with object-oriented programming principles.
+This cours se introduces computer programm ing using t the (C++

+programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test and debug at a beginning level.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.